LI-600 Porometer/ Fluorometer

 Fv is variable fluorescence yield in a dark-adapted leaf; Fm is maximum fluorescence yield in dark-adapted leaf; Fo is minimum fluorescence yield in a dark-adapted leaf.

-• Automatic, user-configurable matching of RH sensors ensures measurement of the true differential.
+• User-configurable matching of RH sensors ensures measurement of the true differential.

-• Pliable gasket material conforms to the leaf to minimize diffusion and bulk flow leaks.
+• Pliable gasket material conforms to the leaf or needle to minimize diffusion and leaks.

-• Automatic leak detection to prevent measurement errors.
+• Automatic leak detection and warning help prevent measurement errors.

-• Infrared thermometer for fast, accurate leaf temperature measurements.
+• Infrared thermometer takes fast, accurate leaf temperature measurements.

 • Built-in light sensor measures ambient photosynthetically active radiation (PAR) near the leaf.